 Nearly 10% of American children have an attention deficit disorder, or ADD diagnosis.
 Of those diagnosed as children, close to half retain symptoms into adulthood.
 If the inability to concentrate is causing your child difficulties at home, school, or work, don't wait months for an appointment.
-Call or make an appointment online today to be seen in days, not months at THINK Neurology for Kids, with offices in The Woodlands, Katy, and Cypress, Texas.
+Call or make an appointment online today to be seen in days, not months at THINK Neurology for Kids, with offices in The Woodlands, Katy, Sugar Land, and Cypress, Texas.

 Attention deficit disorder (ADD) causes an inability to focus and maintain attention to the point where it interferes with daily activities.

 Another symptom that the doctors at THINK Neurology for Kids look for when diagnosing ADD is impulsivity.
 This impetuousness often shows itself as:

 While these behaviors affect everyone at one time or another, those seeking an ADD diagnosis at THINK Neurology for Kids consistently have these traits for more than six months.

 Though still commonly used in conversation, medical professionals changed the status for diagnosis and stopped using the term ADD in 2013.
 The new name for this disorder is inattentive ADHD.

 ADD is a clinical diagnosis but the team at THINK Neurology for Kids uses available tools to support their evaluation.
 The FDA-cleared QbTest enables the doctors at THINK Neurology for Kids to properly diagnose ADD.
 The QbTest provides clinicians with objective measures of hyperactivity, impulsivity, and inattention.
 This test helps identify the areas your child needs addressing, including: